edsonwade/app-course/README.md

 │       └── Dockerfile          # Dockerfile for registration service
 └── (Other modules...)
 ```

+# Project Setup and Docker Workflow 🚀

+This guide explains how to set up and run the services using Docker and Docker Compose.
+It will help you build,
+configure, and deploy the services in the project.

 ## 2. Build Docker Images for Services 🛠️